hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/125_first_public_lecture_in_the_east_%28colombo%29.md

 are tremendous political movements and socialistic movements trying to transform Western society, how many of you know?
 Very few indeed, if any.
-But that there was a Parliament of Religions in America, and that there was a Hindu Sannyâsin sent over there, I am astonished to find that even the cooly knows of it.
+But that there was a Parliament of Religions in America, and that there was a Hindu Sannyāsin sent over there, I am astonished to find that even the cooly knows of it.
 That shows the way the wind blows, where the national life is.
 I used to read books written by globe-trotting travellers, especially foreigners, who deplored the